Interest in Bitcoin (BTC) and other cryptocurrencies is continuing to grow, but only a tiny percentage of merchants accept them.

 But as more alternatives have launched in the UK, I think it’s become a less and less attractive option.

-While you can get 2% cashback on your spending, you’ll have to pay £29.99 worth of Wirex Token (WRX) per month to get that.
+While you can get 8% cashback on your spending, you’ll have to pay £29.99 worth of Wirex Token (WRX) per month to get that – on top of staking a huge amount of WRX.

 However, you can also open a free account and still get 0.5% cashback on your in-store spending.